Goldar: Power Rangers Beast Morphers

 Goldar's sword is one of the many villain relics in Ryjack's collection that are acquired by Venjix/Evox and his minions as they had to choose which villain's weapon to use the Re-Animizer on.
 Following the death of most of Sledge's crew at the hands of the Beast Morpher Rangers, Evox chose Goldar to be revived and ordered Scrozzle uses Ryjack's Re-Animizer on Goldar's sword.
 This reincarnated Goldar as an even more powerful version of the original known as Goldar Maximus.
 Upon learning that Evox/Venjix is the one who resurrected him, Goldar Maximus pledges his loyalty to Evox/Venjix.
-The recently-revived Sledge mocks him by saying he has more strength in his toenail causing Goldar Maximus to attack him.
+The recently revived Sledge mocks him by saying he has more strength in his toenail causing Goldar Maximus to attack him.
 Evox/Venjix have no more use for Sledge then orders Goldar Maximus to kill Sledge in which he proceeds to do despite Sledge pleading with them.

 Goldar Maximus is finally destroyed by Team Mighty Morphin, Team Dino Thunder and Team Dino Charge Rangers.

-Goldar Maximus might return again in Power Rangers Cosmic Fury, when he was resurrected to serve his master Lord Zedd once again.

 Reception

 Goldar is considered to be one of the Power Ranger franchise's most notable villains, and his original iteration's appearance is considered to be recognizable.
-Spin magazine described the character as a "big freak with wings" in their 1995 coverage of the franchise and the then-upcoming Mighty Morphin Power Rangers: The Movie.
-Joe Otterson from The Wrap described Goldar as a "gargoyle-type beast covered in gold armor".
-Justin Harp from Digital Spy remembered the character as a "hulking baboon-type creature with gold armour and a penchant for sassy comebacks".
-Eric Francisco from Inverse said Goldar "strongly resembled a Flying Monkey from The Wizard of Oz on steroids", and Blair Marnell from The Nerdist opined that Goldar looks like an "anthropomorphic ape-wolf with wings".
 Loryn Stone from Nerdbot was of the view that Goldar stood out from the rest of the Power Ranger's ensemble cast of characters as a "legitimately terrifying" antagonist.
 She praised Goldar's characterization and depiction in Mighty Morphin Power Rangers, and considered him to be the show's most definitive villain.